Dawn

 2007–2011

 Golden years.
-Built apps, launched MyDays from a rooftop with a satellite dish.
+Pendling between Romania and Egypt.
+In 2008 I launched MyDays from a rooftop with a satellite dish.
+I remember asking Sorina — hey, do you think it's a good idea?
+She said sure, why not.
+Didn't matter — I was already done building it and nothing could hold me back.
 Freediving at dawn, coding at noon, Bedouin tea at dusk.
 Dahab taught me that you don't need much to have everything.

 2012